 Do not tear down and throw out the successes Caleigh and her parents have experienced simply because you do not understand.

 Rather, see her for the bright little girl she is, and encourage and enable her to reach for dreams.
 Please.

-Isnâ€™t that what school is all about?If you enjoyed this post, consider buying me a cafe mocha.
+Isnâ€™t that what school is all about?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.